rob10campbell/PRoPS-colloids_setup/Programming-Resources/Git-Setup.md

 % git config --global commit.gpgsign true
 ```

 This allows you to commit as normal, with identity verification, but it will require you to enter your GPG passphrase to authenticate a commit.
-If you would like the passphrase to be automatically entered from the MacOS keychain you can install [GPG Suite](https://gpgtools.org/) (recommended by Github), or configure `gpg-agent` to save your GPG passphrase automatically.
+If you would like the passphrase to be automatically entered from the macOS keychain you can install [GPG Suite](https://gpgtools.org/) (recommended by Github), or configure `gpg-agent` to save your GPG passphrase automatically.

 To configure `gpg-agent` to retrieve your passphrase, use the following steps: